Employee Surveys are Key to Reintegrating Staff

 However, bringing employees back into the office isn’t necessarily as straightforward a process as it might initially seem to be.
-Team members may feel reluctant to come in after such an extended period at home and may be reticent in voicing any concerns regarding not just their physical health, but their mental wellbeing too.
-The government has made it clear it expects employers to consult with their staff and trade unions on the return to work.
+Team members may feel reluctant to come in after such an extended period at home and maybe reticent in voicing any concerns regarding not just their physical health, but their mental well-being too.
+The government has made it clear it expects employers to consult with their staff and trade unions on their return to work.

 To address this and how to best prepare and support team members for returning to the workplace, employee surveys are one of the most effective ways to gauge staff attitudes towards the future of the workplace, hybrid working, and a shift back to the office.

 Consulting with staff regarding working arrangements and making the workplace safe for return is important.
 Because employees may still be concerned about being in the workplace or travelling there.

 In addition, the risks to people’s health are psychological as well as physical.
 Many may feel anxious about the risk of infection.
 While others may have gone through difficult domestic situations, like juggling childcare or caring for a vulnerable relative.
 Others still may be suffering from financial worries if there’s been redundancy in the household.
 Whilst some employees may have experienced illness and bereavement.

 How Can Employee Surveys Help?